The Rutland Snowdrop Carers'Award

 You can complete our application form online

-The Rutland Snowdrop Carer's Award was inspired by Dr. Hilary Fox, previously the Clinical Director for Rutland Health Primary Care and a GP Partner in Uppingham.
+The Rutland Snowdrop Award was inspired by Dr. Hilary Fox, previously the Clinical Director for Rutland Health Primary Care and a GP Partner in Uppingham.
 Hilary had been touched by the thoughtful and compassionate care her mother received at Wysteria House Care Home during her end of life.

 Following this experience, she wanted to ensure that people who work in care and who go beyond the high standards their job requires, can be appreciated for the positive difference they make to people’s lives.
 Hillary has recently joined Dying Matters in Rutland as a Trustee and she is now working with a dedicated team to run the awards program.